Alaska on a Budget: How to Explore Without Breaking the Bank

 Beluga Point: Free roadside pullout to watch for beluga whales (summer)

-Bird Point and Windy Point: Free stops along Seward Highway with potential wildlife
+Bird Point and Windy Point: Free stops along Seward Highway

 Self-Guided Glacier Viewing